The belt squat is a squat accessory exercise that reduces the level of spinal loading and compression compared with a traditional barbell back squat.

 Pro Tip

-If you want to target your quads more face away from the landmine attachment.
-If facing away, you’ll attach the chain inside the sleeve.
+If you want to target your quads more, face away from the landmine attachment.
+If facing away, you'll attach the chain inside the sleeve.

 4. Cable Hip Belt Squat

-However, if you start light and practice the technique, then you can work your way up in weight over time.
+The cable hip belt squat is for more advanced lifters, so if start light and practice the technique, you can work your way up in weight over time.

-So long as you’re focused on ‘sitting back’, you can actually get fairly deep into the range of motion, without the risk of plates or dumbbells hitting the floor when you’re at full depth.
+So long as you're focused on ‘sitting back,' you can actually get fairly deep into the range of motion without the risk of plates or dumbbells hitting the floor when you're at full depth.

 The other benefit of the cable variation is that you don’t need a chain as with the previous belt squat variations.